AI-sandbox/MergeGenome/readmes/README_4_impute.md

 **Example**

-1. Impute target panel given the reference panel, for chromosome files from 1 to 38:
+1. Impute target panel given the reference panel, for files with chromosomes from 1 to 38:

 ```
 for chr in {1..38};